-- .
-More attention should be given to accidents of bicycles and light-powered two-wheelers, especially to: - accident registration systems, e.g. underreporting of these accidents by police - standardization of definitions for a better comparison of the results of national accident statistics and research projects of the different countries.
-Especially needed is a more uniform definition of the different classes of light powered two-wheelers. - .
-When introducing a new legal measure, a proper before and after evaluation study is necessary.
-Some reasons are: - optimizing the measure - giving arguments for possible introduction elsewhere. - In view of the differences in the proportion of head injuries between (not helmeted) cyclists and (helmet wearing) motorized two-wheeler riders, it seems preferable that cyclists shall wear a (specially designed) helmet too.
+- More attention should be given to accidents of bicycles and light-powered two-wheelers, especially to: - accident registration systems, e.g. underreporting of these accidents by - standardization of definitions for a better comparison of the results of national accident statistics and research projects of the different countries.
+Especially needed is a more uniform definition of the different classes of light-powered two-wheelers. - · When introducing a new legal measure, a proper before and after evaluation study is necessary.
+Some reasons are: - optimizing the measure - giving arguments for possible introduction elsewhere. - · In view of the differences in the proportion of head injuries between (not helmeted) cyclists and (helmet wearing) motorized two-wheeler riders, it seems preferable that cyclists shall wear a (specially designed) helmet too.
+Padding of certain parts of the car might have a comparable beneficial result, depending on whether the car or the ground is the leading cause of injury.
+This question has to be answered yet by research.